AdobeDocs/experience-platform.en/help/dataflows/ui/monitor-sources.md

 In the [Platform UI](https://platform.adobe.com), select **[!UICONTROL Monitoring]** from the left navigation to access the [!UICONTROL Monitoring] dashboard.
 The [!UICONTROL Monitoring] dashboard contains metrics and information on all sources dataflows, including insights into the health of data traffic from the source level to Platform.

-The upper part of the dashboard contains a representation of the ingestion flow from the source level, to [!DNL Identities], and to [!DNL Profile].
+The upper part of the dashboard contains a representation of the ingestion flow from the source level, to [!DNL Identity Service], and to [!DNL Profile].
 Each cell includes a dot marker that indicates the presence of errors that occurred at that stage of ingestion.
 A green dot means an error-free ingestion, while a red dot means that an error occurred in that particular stage of ingestion.

 ![ingestion-flow](../assets/ui/monitor-sources/ingestion-flow.png)

 At the center of the dashboard is the [!UICONTROL Source ingestion panel], which contains metrics and graphs that display data on records ingested and records failed.
+By default, the data displayed contains ingestion rates from the last 24 hours.
 Select **[!UICONTROL Last 24 hours]** to adjust the time frame of records displayed.

 ![monitoring-dashboard](../assets/ui/monitor-sources/monitoring-dashboard.png)